s0rd3s/whisper-api-server/README.md

 2. Update the `model_path` in `config.json`
 3. Restart the service

-#### Recommended Models

-For Russian language transcription, we recommend using the [**whisper-large-v3-russian**](https://huggingface.co/antony66/whisper-large-v3-russian) model from Hugging Face.
-This model is fine-tuned specifically for Russian speech recognition and delivers high accuracy.
-For faster transcription with slightly lower accuracy, consider the [**whisper-large-v3-turbo-russian**](https://huggingface.co/dvislobokov/whisper-large-v3-turbo-russian) model, which is optimized for speed.

 ### Hardware Acceleration

 The service automatically selects the best available compute device: